sjchiass/website/content/posts/2022_w33_bot/index.md

 ### Streaming

 Controlling a robot like this is difficult with lag.
-It was a challenge to find a streaming method that worked best.
+It was a challenge to find a something that worked.

 Luckily the `libcamera` documentation has [a lot of examples](https://www.raspberrypi.com/documentation/accessories/camera.html#libcamera-vid) on how to do low-latency streaming.
-For the least latency use the `ffplay` commands, not the `cvlc` commands.
+For the least latency, use the `ffplay` commands not the `cvlc` commands.

 In my case, I set the camera framerate to 12.
 I find that this seems to reduce lag further.
 I'm guessing this is because the client "falls behind" at higher framerates.